Earl S. Kalland Professor of Old Testament and Semitic Languages; Editor of the Denver Journal

 Areas of Academic Interest and Research

-Editing the Denver Journal: An Online Review of Current Biblical and Theological Studies; Editing the Bulletin for Biblical Research and the BBR Supplement Series; Co-Editing the Septuagint Commentary Series.
-Additional research interests include method of Old Testament exegesis, Hebrew grammar, ancient Near Eastern languages and biblical backgrounds, biblical archaeology, 1 & 2 Kings, Job, and literacy in biblical times.
+Editing the Denver Journal: An Online Review of Current Biblical and Theological Studies; Editing the BBR Supplement Series; Co-Editing the Septuagint Commentary Series.
+Additional research interests include method of Old Testament exegesis, Hebrew grammar, ancient Near Eastern languages and biblical backgrounds, biblical archaeology, 1 & 2 Kings, and literacy in biblical times.

 Ancient Israel's History: An Introduction to Issues and Sources.
 Baker Academic, 2014.